mcdonc/.nixconfig/videos/devenv/script.rst

 =========================================================================
- NixOS 64: Using ``denvenv`` to Set Up A Python Development Environmnent
+ NixOS 64: Using ``devenv`` to Set Up A Python Development Environmnent
 =========================================================================

 - Companion to video at